Sir Winston Churchill Secondary School (Vancouver): Basketball

 The school has 8 competitive teams for boys and girls and offers a basketball course to further student's skills.
 Every year the school hosts the Bulldog Classic, a basketball tournament with schools participating from around the Greater Vancouver region.
 On March 16, 2014, the Senior Boys Basketball Team won the AAAA B.C.
 High School Boys Championship against Surrey's Holy Cross.

 Field hockey

 Churchill has a Senior A field hockey team, which practices on the school campus's upper field.
-In 2012, Churchill Senior A was almost undefeated in the regular season except for a 1-0 loss against Richmond's McMath.
-They also won the Vancouver city championship that year. along with the championships from 2015-2018.
+In 2012, Churchill Senior A was almost undefeated in the regular season except for a 1–0 loss against Richmond's McMath.
+They also won the Vancouver city championship that year. along with the championships from 2015 to 2018.
 Churchill Senior A had consistently won a seed in the BC AAA Girls Field Hockey Provincials, however, in the 2013 season lost the seat to rivals Eric Hamber Griffins.
 In the recent years, Churchill has done well in provincials and placed 8th in 2018 then however slipping down to 13th place in 2019.
+In the previous years of 2022 and 2023, Churchill Senior Team placed 3rd in the AAA Girls Field Hockey Provincials.